learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

   numNodes: 1
 ```

-The solution is remarkably similar to the AWS service operator, but it _actually_ exists.
+The solution is remarkably similar to the AWS Service Operator, but the operator _actually_ exists.

 And, on the plus side, Google designed Config Connector to work nicely with existing service.